-An ideal elbow pad needs to be nicely padded – go for stronger and higher density padding for roller derbies and lightweight padding for recreational roller skating.
+An ideal elbow pad needs to be nicely padded – go for stronger and higher density padding for roller derbies and lightweight padding for recreational skating.
 It should be comfortable and snug fit when you put it on.
 If you do not like the feeling of being strapped around your shoulders, do not worry.
 Over time, the elbow pads would feel like part of your arms while you skate.

 |Triple 8 EP 55 Elbow Pads (Black, Large)|

 |Triple Eight Street Elbow Pad, Medium , Black|

 It is natural to stick your hand out when you are falling.
 Skate pads and wrist guards can protect you from some serious wrist injuries as they provide you with impact protection as well as support so that you don’t end up going to the ER.

 According to a survey, wrist injuries are the most common ones among skaters.
 If you are new to skating or are new to a skating park, it is better to put on some of the best wrist guards first.
 Even if you survive not twisting your wrist, picking splinters out of your hands may put you off from skating.

 There are different kinds of wrist guards available in the market.
 Some are quite stiff while others are a bit flexible to allow wrist movements.
 The wrist guards are available in single as well as double straps.
 Generally, single split guards are preferred for outdoor skating and double split wrist guards are more popular in skate parks, but you can try them both at the skate park or a skate shop before figuring out which one works best for you.